Upper Midwest braces for severe weather with the potential for strong tornadoes

 MINNEAPOLIS (AP) — The upper Midwest braced Monday for severe thunderstorms with the potential for strong tornadoes.

-The National Weather Service said the highest risks — a 4 on a scale of 1 to 5 — were in portions of southern Minnesota including the Minneapolis area, northern Iowa and western Wisconsin.
-While forecasters expected two rounds of severe weather, the second, in the afternoon and evening, had the potential to be the most impactful.
+The National Weather Service said the highest risks — a 4 on a scale of 1 to 5 — were in portions of southern Minnesota, including the Minneapolis area, northern Iowa and western Wisconsin.
+While forecasters expected two rounds of severe weather, the second, in the afternoon and evening, could be the most impactful.

 “The most dangerous period is likely during the late afternoon and evening when strong tornado potential should be maximized.
 Scattered large to very large hail and damaging winds are likely as well,” meteorologists at the Storm Prediction Center in Norman, Oklahoma, wrote.